SignPath/website/docs/documentation/trusted-build-systems/github.md

 ##### How `branch_rulesets` policies are evaluated

-Different sets of policies can be configured, each with its own conditions, exceptions and enforcement date.
+Different conditions can be configured, each with its own rules, exceptions and enforcement date.
 The individual rules may be split up into different rulesets in GitHub.

+Each `condition` specifies
-* Each set defines a `condition` that include the `rules` that need to be active.
-See below for all possible options.
+* the `rules` that need to be active (see below for all possible options)
-* An `allow_bypass_actors` flag specifies whether bypassers are allowed for the current set.
+* the `allow_bypass_actors` flag defining whether bypassers are allowed for the current set.
-* The `enforced_from` value defines a point in time from which the associated rules have to be continuously enforced.
-SignPath ensures that there was always at least one ruleset active that enforced the rules at any given time.
+* the `enforced_from` value defining a point in time from which the associated rules have to be continuously enforced.
+SignPath ensures that there was always a combination of rulesets active that enforced the rules at any given time.
 Possible values are ISO-8601 formatted timestamps (e.g. `2024-12-05T11:51:29Z`) or `EARLIEST`.
 If no value is provided, the conditions are only evaluated at the time of signing.

 {:.panel.info}
 > **Info about enforcable timespans**